pythonicdroids/masterpiece/README.md

 ## Innovation Ideas

+How can you use technology and the arts to help engage others or increase participation in what you love to do?

 ### Max

 #### Automatic Song Writer

 Max likes playing the piano.
 The most annoying thing about song writing is one has to play each note of the song individually, write it down on paper and then play again.

 There could be an automatic song writer.
 It should listen to what's being played and generate notes automatically.

+It is an atttachment that can be slotted on to the top of a piano, if it is an electric piano there will be a device that plugs into a USB port and dectects what signal is being sent.

+There will also be a printer on the side of the machine that will automaticly print after 1 minute, or if the user clicks a button that says print like ctrl + P

 ### Kavya